 The IHSFC provides expert consultation: e.g. information on appropriate sample matrices; on collection protocols that avoid contamination; on proper storage of samples; and on analytical methodologies.
 An asthma researcher, for example, interested in studying inhaled metals but unfamiliar with the best matrices and methods for assessing metal exposure, can have access to expert consultation and also to molecular biomarkers of effect.

-The IHSFC is jointly based in the Department of Preventive Medicine and the Mindich Child Health and Development Institute (MCHDI).
+The IHSFC is jointly based in the Department of Environmental Medicine and Public Health and the Mindich Child Health and Development Institute (MCHDI).

 Biostatistics and Bioinformatics Facility Core (BBFC)

-- Provide expert consultation in epidemiology as well as in environmental biostatistics and environmental informatics.
+- Provide expert consultation in environmental biostatistics and environmental bioinformatics;

 Phenotyping and Environmental Modifier Facility Core (PEMFC)